Diving Milne Bay – Dinah’s Beach… On the Solomon Sea side of the peninsular that forms the north coast of Milne Bay is a small village called Lauadi.

 For Lauadi is host to two of the best dive sites in Milne Bay – Dinah’s Beach & Deacon’s Reef.

-Bob was attempting to persuade the guests on MV Telita that, rather than diving the pristine reefs they had traveled so far to see, they should embrace diving where there is no beautiful scenery…
+Bob’s boat the MV Telita had been chartered by the US dive travel pioneer Carl Roesler, whose guests consisted of well-heeled Americans and “Carl Wannabees” who he was attempting to convinc that, rather than diving the pristine reefs they had traveled so far to see, they should embrace diving where there is no beautiful scenery…

-According to Bob, Roesler and all the guests simply assumed that he was trying to save on fuel, but eventually agreed to try the site for a few minutes on the very clear promise that the boat would move elsewhere if they did not like it!
+Roesler and his guests apparently assumed that this was simply Halstead trying to save on fuel, but eventually agreed to try the site for a few minutes on the very clear promise that the boat would move elsewhere if they did not like it!

-So it was that muck diving was born, because the guests did not come back apart from when they needed more air & film…
+So it was that muck diving was born, because the guests did not come back apart from when they needed more air and film…

 Diving Dinah’s could not be easier, but you will need a boat to get there!
 If you are diving from one of the smaller boats from Tawali, you will tie off one of the trees near Lauadi village and put your kit on in the shallow water.

 Alternatively larger boats & liveaboards drop anchor in the deeper water and tie their sterns to one of the trees near the village, so entry is a giant stride off the back.